parrotgeek1/iPhone_4_CDMA_GPS_Fix/README.md

 Credits
 =======
-s0uthwest, libimobiledevice, and @tihmstar for idevicerestore
+s0uthwest, libimobiledevice, and @tihmstar for idevicerestore (which I modified in a hex editor to use the custom local TSS server by default)

 @axi0mx for ipwndfu